vrai-group/significance/SIGNIFICANCE_AI_MODULE/README.md

 ### Dataset

-First od all, you have to download in the "dataset" folder all data you need for each experiment from this [link](https://univpm-my.sharepoint.com/:f:/g/personal/s1084334_pm_univpm_it/EsCPooRruZ9OsXGJjddHf4YBPisDGy-Rmys1HWb8OyYYVA?e=chqwFt)
+First of all, you have to download in the "dataset" folder all data you need for each experiment from this [link](https://univpm-my.sharepoint.com/:f:/g/personal/s1084334_pm_univpm_it/EsCPooRruZ9OsXGJjddHf4YBPisDGy-Rmys1HWb8OyYYVA?e=chqwFt)

 ### Training and Test